 Immigration is at the heart of Canadian culture and industry.
 Over seven million foreign-born individuals call this country home, and over the next three years, we will welcome nearly a million more.
 Developed by leading immigration practitioners and academics from across the country and operating under the guidance of Academic Director Sharry Aiken — one of Canada's foremost experts in the field of immigration law — the Graduate Diploma in Immigration and Citizenship Law sets a new standard for immigration consultants.

-The Graduate Diploma will equip students with the knowledge, practical skills and sound judgment necessary to become a Regulated Canadian Immigration Consultant.
+This program is accredited by the Immigration Consultants of Canada Regulatory Council (ICCRC) and meets the academic requirements for full membership with the ICCRC.
+The Graduate Diploma will equip students with the knowledge, practical skills and judgement necessary to become a Regulated Canadian Immigration Consultant.